DFHack/dfhack/docs/Core.rst

 - ``DFHACK_LOG_MEM_RANGES`` (macOS only): if set, logs memory ranges to ``stderr.log``.
 Note that `devel/lsmem` can also do this.

+- ``DFHACK_ENABLE_LUACOV``: if set, enables coverage analysis of Lua scripts.
+  Use the `devel/luacov` script to generage coverage reports from the gathered metrics.

 Other (non-DFHack-specific) variables that affect DFHack:

 - ``TERM``: if this is set to ``dumb`` or ``cons25`` on \*nix, the console will